 SOAP notes, or progress notes, are the part of a patient's medical record where healthcare professionals record a concise yet comprehensive summary of the patient's clinical status during the course of a hospitalization or medical encounter.
 A well written clinical SOAP note may arguably be one of the most effective, and valuable, forms of communication in medicine.
 Well-written ones can even be appreciated for their elegance, and convey in their concision, accuracy, and comprehensiveness everything a fellow provider must know to help their patient.
-Many clinical practitioners would now agree, however, properly constructed SOAP note are becoming rarer.
+Many clinical practitioners would now agree, however, properly constructed SOAP notes are becoming rarer.
 Many features of our modern medical environment get in the way of constructing the ideal note.
 We find that notes are now cluttered with information required for billing, legal, administrative and even research purposes, misfigured by auto-populated data, bloated by copy-and-pasted text, and riddled with data and sentence fragments.
 Modern clinical notes have been stretched and distorted so as to have become almost unrecognizable to their classical roots in medicine.

 As I observe the progress of language AI systems, at Pieces and elsewhere, in which emerging software can both “interpret," "comprehend”, and “explain” a clinical scenario, I am convinced that healthcare providers – and patients – will one day soon have AI systems that will restore the SOAP note to its central role in medical care and communication.
 The implication for the quality, safety and the joy of healthcare delivery could well be profound.
 We may even approach a machine-generated note that, with human supervision, comes close to the original vision of its famed inventor, Dr. Lawrence Weed.